FREQUENTLY ASKED QUESTIONS

 ARE SESSIONS CONFIDENTIAL?

-I will never record your sessions and any notes I take will be kept in a secure cupboard or on a locked and encrypted computer (See GDPR section below).
+I will never record your sessions and any notes I take will be locked in a secure drawer or encrypted computer (See GDPR section below).

 WHAT ARE YOUR FEES?